 If you are looking to print some engine replacement parts using PLA, then forget it!

 Instead, ABS is used to make car parts.
 It’s a stronger plastic with a significantly higher Tg of 105C.back to menu ↑

-Is it possible to increase the glass transition temperature of PLA part?
+Is it possible to increase the PLA glass transition temperature of PLA part?

-The glass transition temperature of PLA prints can be increased by adding additives.
+The PLA glass transition temperature can be increased by adding additives.
 However, it may bring down strength or infusibility.
 So be aware of it.

 PLA derivatives such as TPLA and HTPLA have the same advantages as standard PLA, they can withstand higher temperatures than the standard PLA.

 An increase in the glass transition temperature will make the part harder and more rigid.
-The best way to increase the glass temperature of 3D parts printed using standard PLA is to anneal them (heating them upto their glass transition temperature and below their melting point).back to menu ↑
+The best way to increase the PLA glass temperature of 3D parts printed using standard PLA is to anneal them (heating them up to their glass transition temperature and below their melting point).back to menu ↑

 What are some of the benefits of annealing?